direktt/direktt-auto-greet/readme.md

 # Direktt Auto Greet

-A powerful WordPress plugin for sending automated messages, tightly integrated with the [Direktt WordPress Plugin](https://direktt.com/).
+WordPress plugin for sending automated messages, tightly integrated with the [Direktt WordPress Plugin](https://direktt.com/).

+With Direktt Auto Greet you can:

-- **Send customizable notifications** to users and admins when new user subscribes to the channel.
+- **Send customizable notifications** to users and channel admins when new user subscribes to the channel.
 - **Send customizable notifications** to users if you are out off office at current time.

 ## Requirements